jsndz/dbaCe/logs.md

 }
 ```

-we check if the number of rows ina table has been been maxed out
+We check if the number of rows ina table has been been maxed out.
-then we insert the data to the table through serialize_row function
+Then we insert the data to the table through `serialize_row` function.

+### Selection

 ```c
 ExecuteResult execute_select(Statement *statement, Table *table)